artinnok/django-swap-user/README.md

 </p>

-If you are tired from copying one custom user model from one project to another ones - use this package.
+If you are tired of copying one custom user model from one project to another - use this package.
-This will do all for you.
+This will do it all for you.

 ## Documentation
 All official documentation hosted [here](https://skonik.github.io/django-swap-user-docs/).